ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

 C.  Audit
     ------

-    e.
+    a.
 Policy: An annual audit is required if federal expenditures are above \$700,000.
 The audit should be completed by end of January following close of fiscal year.

-    f.
+    b.
 Procedure:

-        ix.
+        i.
 The Finance Committee oversees the audit annually and hires the CPA firm every five years.

-        x.
+        ii.
 The Executive Director oversees the external CPA firm and liaises between firm and staff.

-        xi.
+        iii.
 The audit report is presented in the first board meeting following the issuance of the final report.
 A special meeting may be called if the time between report issuance and the next meeting is greater than 30 days.

-        xii.
+        iv.
 A link is provided on ESIP website for current audit.

 D.  Tax Compliance
     --------------

-    g.
+    a.
 Policy: The annual Federal Form 990 is prepared by external CPA.
         Federal Form 990 is filed by February 15, the year following the close of the fiscal year or an extension is filed.

-    h.
+    b.
 Procedure:

-        xiii.
+        i.
 The Executive Director is a staff liaison to the tax preparer.

-        xiv.
+        ii.
 The Executive Director approves the tax returns.

-        xv.
+        iii.
 The 990 is made available to the Board electronically.

-        xvi.
+        iv.
 The 990 is made available to public through GuideStar.

 E.  Quarterly Payroll Reports
     --------------------------

-    i.
+    a.
 Policy: ESIP outsources payroll to ADP.

-    j.
+    b.
 Procedure:

-        xvii.
+        i.
 ADP prepares employee W2s by January 15 and the Executive Director ensures accuracy, timeliness and delivery to employees.

-        xviii.
+        ii.
 ADP files quarterly payroll tax reports.
 The Executive Director oversees this responsibility to ensure accuracy and timeliness.

 F.  Committee and Working Group Proposals and Budget Requests
     ---------------------------------------------------------

-    k.
+    a.
 See the [ESIP Federation Policy on Committee and Working Group Proposals and Supporting Budget
         Requests](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/3.0%20Business%20and%20Finance/ESIP%20P%26P%203.3F%20Federation%20Committee%20Budget%20Request%20Policy.md)